-This volume is part of a broader project, in collaboration with colleagues across the UK, USA, and France, that investigates how strategies of adaptation vary across medium, nation, and era.
-For this project, he worked as part of a REACT-funded partnership (The Next Timeline) that looked at how literary data can be coded for touchscreen software, using Les Mìsérables as a telling test case.
+The book on Les Mìsérables is part of a broader project, in collaboration with colleagues across the UK, USA, and France, that investigates how strategies of adaptation vary across medium, nation, and era.
+For this project, I worked as part of a REACT-funded partnership (The Next Timeline) that looked at how literary data can be coded for touchscreen software, using Les Mìsérables as a telling test case.
 A second co-edited volume (with Michal P. Ginsburg) develops new approaches to teaching this literary classic (forthcoming as part of the Modern Language Association's 'Approaches to Teaching World Literature' series).
-An upcoming co-authored chapter with Kathryn Grossman will also consider the novel's transformation in musical theatre in The Oxford Handbook of the British Musical, edited by Robert Gordon and Olaf Jubin (Oxford University Press, forthcoming late 2016).
+An upcoming co-authored chapter with Kathryn Grossman will also consider the novel's transformation in musical theatre in The Oxford Handbook of the British Musical, edited by Robert Gordon and Olaf Jubin (Oxford University Press, forthcoming 2017).

 I am a specialist of French literary culture from the nineteenth century onwards, especially the works of Victor Hugo and the reception / adaptation of narrative fiction.
-I completed my BA, MPhil and PhD at the University of Cambridge before joining the School of Modern Languages in Bristol in 2006, and was promoted to Senior Lecturer in French in 2013 and became School Impact Director in 2016 for the next REF exercise, in addition to acting as Subject Lead in French for 2016-17.
+I completed my BA, MPhil and PhD at the University of Cambridge before joining the School of Modern Languages in Bristol in 2006.
+I was promoted to Senior Lecturer in French in 2013 and became School Impact Director in 2016 for the next REF exercise, in addition to acting as Subject Lead in French for 2016-17.
 I am currently a member of the AHRC's Peer Review College.
 I also sit on the Executive Committee of the Society for French Studies (the leading subject association for French in the UK and Ireland) as Membership Secretary, and on the Editorial Advisory Boards for Dix-Neuf, French Studies Bulletin, The Journal for European Studies, and Sartre Studies International.
-Within the University, he has chaired the management of InsideArts, the first University Festival of the Arts and Humanities.
+Within the University, I have chaired the management of InsideArts, the first University Festival of the Arts and Humanities.

 Consultation Hours in 2016/17 are as follows: in the first semester, Mondays 2-4pm; and in the second semester, Wenesdays 10am-12pm.
 I will usually be available to see students at these times, and mutually convenient alternatives can be arranged via email.